mediaopt/paypal-commercetools-client/README.md

 - **getClientTokenUrl**: `string`
   _POST_-Request - we get a [_ClientTokenResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The URL that gets called to the endpoint of the connect app to get the client token to use in PayPalHostedFieldsProvider component in commerce tools.
-Communicates with CommerceTools backend
+  The URL that gets called to the endpoint of the connect app to get the client token to use in PayPalHostedFieldsProvider component in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()